West Yangon Technological University

 West Yangon Technological University (ရန်ကုန်အနောက်ပိုင်း နည်းပညာတက္ကသိုလ် /my/) is a public technology university, located in Hlaingthaya, Yangon, Myanmar.
-WYTU (West Yangon Technological University) is the third-best engineering university in Myanmar after YTU (Yangon Technological University) and MTU (Mandalay Technological University).
+WYTU is the third-best engineering university in Myanmar after Yangon Technological University (YTU) and Mandalay Technological University (MTU).
 After the YTU building closed due to the 8888 Uprising, the second campus was established in Hlaing Thar Yar in 1996.
-As a result, some people even perceive WYTU (West Yangon Technological University) as a second campus of YTU (Yangon Technological University).
+As a result, some people perceive WYTU (West Yangon Technological University) as a second campus of YTU.
 This move was an important step in continuing education, providing better facilities and a more stable learning environment for students.

-Background History
+History

-West Yangon Technological University was established successfully on 15 December 2005, by the key responsible persons of Ministry of Science and Technology.
-But now it is under the Ministry of Education and Ministry of Science and Technology in 2021 again.
-West Yangon Technological University is situated nearly the vicinity from Kampyo village, Hlaingthaya Township in Yangon Region and then its campus areas was 220.32 acres.
+West Yangon Technological University was established on 15 December 2005, by the key responsible person of Ministry of Science and Technology.
+As of 2021, it is under the Ministry of Education and Ministry of Science and Technology.
+West Yangon Technological University is near Kampyo village, Hlaingthaya Township in Yangon Region.
+Its campus area is 220.32 acres.

-In July 2015, it was certified ISO 9001:2008 by Bureau Veritas of France.
+In July 2015, the school was certified ISO 9001:2008 by Bureau Veritas of France.

-On 15 December 2015, it passed its 10-year anniversary as a university.
+On 15 December 2025, it passed its 20-years anniversary as a university.

 Programs

-The following Training Courses conducting in WYTU.
+The following training courses are conducted at WYTU.